Gastric Band to Gastric Sleeve (LSG) in LA - Healthy Life Bariatrics

 What to Expect After Lap Band Reversal to Gastric Sleeve Surgery

-After performing the gastric sleeve surgery, your surgeon will remove the tools from your abdominal cavity before sealing up the incisions.
-Afterward, you may have some swelling and feel some discomfort at the surgical treatment site.
-These issues should resolve on their own within a few days.
+After gastric sleeve surgery, your surgeon will remove the tools from your abdominal cavity before sealing up the incisions.
+Afterward, you may feel swelling and discomfort at the surgical treatment site.
+These issues should be resolved on their own within a few days.
 At most, you could spend a day or two in the hospital before returning home.
 Expect to rest for around two or three weeks before returning to your usual routine.
-You should be back to work within days or up to a week following gastric sleeve surgery.
+It would be best if you were back to work within days or up to a week following gastric sleeve surgery.

 A Healthy Lifestyle is Key

 Whether you wear the Lap-Band or have the gastric sleeve fitted, you will increase your chances of achieving your weight loss goals by living a healthy lifestyle.
 That includes eating lean meats, healthy carbohydrates, and plenty of vegetables.
-You can also be healthy by drinking adequate amounts of water, eating small meal portions, and engaging in regular exercise.
+You can also be healthy by drinking adequate water, eating small meal portions, and exercising regularly.

-Your bariatric surgeon can give you direction on how to eat, what to eat, and when and how to exercise for maximum weight loss.
+Your bariatric surgeon can guide you on how and what to eat and when and how to exercise for maximum weight loss.
 You can also turn to your surgeon and the surgical team for help if you ever run into trouble.
-The nature of the gastric sleeve, and as a result of the small stomach pouch, you will already find yourself consuming smaller meals.
+With the nature of the gastric sleeve and as a result of the small stomach pouch, you will already consume smaller meals.
 You only need to fill your stomach with healthier food options.
-Accomplish that and healthy weight loss is right around the corner.
+Accomplish that, and healthy weight loss is right around the corner.

 For Long-Term Weight Loss, Schedule a Consultation